hnyapp/sh-cfddns/README.md

 I wanted to use it on busybox.

 # Difference from the original family
+- Made it work with the sh command.
--The record name to be updated can be specified with the first argument.
+- The record name to be updated can be specified with the first argument.
 (I wanted to use it with cron.)

--Supports changes to cloudflare api.
+- Supports changes to cloudflare api.
 (As of 2020/05/04)

 # config
 Change the following variables in the script.